diniamo/ed-mining-expansion-finder/README.md

 # Notes
 - I'm using the [EDDB system dumps](https://eddb.io/api), namely `systems_populated.json` and `stations.json`
 - You may get inconsistent results after [the tick](https://elite-dangerous.fandom.com/wiki/Background_Simulation) happens, because data is mostly collected and uploaded by users using the [ED Discovery tool](https://github.com/EDDiscovery/EDDiscovery/wiki).
-So if none goes there with the tool open, the dumps will have the outdated, not updated factions in them.
+So if no one goes there with the tool open, the dumps will have the outdated, unupdated factions in them.